redox-os/rfcs/text/0000-io_uring.md

 result in the `BROKEN` flag being set, marking the ring unrecoverable both for the producer and the consumer.

-After that, the head and tail indices are fetched to later compare them.
-The most-significant-bit of the respective indices represent the _partial cycle state_.
-Namely, when the incrementing either index results in a new index that is greater than or equal to the fixed number of entries in the ring, the index part of the index field will be set back to zero, with the cycle flag toggled.
+After that, the raw head and tail indices are fetched to later compare them.
-If the index part of any of the index fields would be equal to or greater than the entry count _when fetched_, the ring will transition into the `BROKEN` state.

-Once both indices are fetched, with their partial cycle bits extracted from them, the cycle bits are XOR:ed, resulting in the _cycle state_.
+They are converted to the actual indices, by calculating the bitwise AND between the raw indices, and the index mask, which itself is calculated by subtracting the entry count by one.
+Effectively, this also constrains the possible entry counts to powers of two; however, it comes with various benefits, such as simplifying push and pop operations, as well as eliminating relatively expensive division instructions.
+Furthermore, it makes handling of integer overflows trivial, as it only needs to rely on natural wrapping.
+Hence, the entry count must also not exceed half of the largest number representable by the word size, even though this limit is very unlikely to be met in practice.

-The indices, represent regular array indices in the entries array.
+The computed indices, represent regular array indices in the entries array.
 Therefore, the byte offset of the entry is simply calculated by multiplying the size of the entry, with the index.

-TODO: Ownership of the ring parts.
-The sender is allowed to do anything with the entries that are not available for popping, and the receiver is also allowed to manipulate the entries that are not yet popped.
-The current algorithm for pushing and popping simply pushes or pops a single item, but this can be made more efficient this way.
+TODO: Document ownership of the ring parts.
+The sender is (or should in theory, be) allowed to do anything with the entries that are not available for popping, and the receiver is also allowed to manipulate the entries that are not yet popped.
+The current algorithm for pushing and popping simply pushes or pops a single item, but it can be made more efficient this way.

 #### Calculating the number of available and empty entry slots

-The number of entries that can be popped by the receiver of a ring, is determined as follows:
+The number of entries that can be popped by the receiver of a ring, is determined by subtracting the raw tail index by the raw head index.
+Note that this may underflow, since those indices can wrap.

-* _cycle state = false_: _available count = tail index - head_index_.
-* _cycle state = true_: _available count = total entry count - (head index - tail index)_

 Similarly, the number of entry slots that can be pushed into, is calculated as the total number of entries, subtracted by the available count.